amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. possibly replace with image?

-In a loose analogy to the Chomskian hierarchy of formal grammars :cite:`chomsky1956three`, we have identified _[#] several levels of difficulty in the implementation of the detection and correction of usage errors:
+In a loose analogy to the Chomskian hierarchy of formal grammars :cite:`chomsky1956three`, we have identified [#]_ several levels of difficulty in the implementation of the detection and correction of usage errors:

+.. [#] To our knowledge, no one has posed a hierarchy of this sort for organising the difficulty of identifying different style and usage violations.

 #.
 AI-hard
 #. :sc:`nlp`, beyond state-of-the-art